ionic-team/ionic-pwa-toolkit/readme.md

 # Ionic PWA Toolkit

 The Ionic PWA Toolkit is the recommended way to build production ready Progressive Web Apps (PWAs) with Ionic.
-This toolkit gets you started with [Stencil](https://stenciljs.com/), Ionic Core, and Ionic PWA hosting.
+This toolkit gets you started with [Stencil](https://stenciljs.com/), Ionic (4.x+), and Ionic PWA hosting.
 This combination of tools gives you the ability to build a fast, efficient PWA with zero config needed and best practices out of the box.

 ## Features Included in the Ionic PWA Toolkit